pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/kubernetes/_index.md

     While IAM roles and Active Directory accounts describe identity of users, service accounts grant an identity for workloads, e.g. Storage CI/CD.

 ### 2. Managed Infrastructure

 Provisioning shared, managed infrastructure is required to configure the cluster.

-At a minimum, this typically this includes networking infrastructure, and can often include storage backends along with other cloud services such as VMs, registries, data pipelines, and data warehouses.
+At a minimum, this typically includes networking infrastructure, and can often include storage backends along with other cloud services such as VMs, registries, data pipelines, and data warehouses.

 ### 3. Kubernetes Cluster

 Configure and provision the Kubernetes cluster with the desired settings and defaults.